syl20bnr/spacemacs-elpa-mirror/gnu/ada-mode-readme.txt

-Emacs Ada mode version 5.2.1
+Emacs Ada mode version 5.3.1

-Ada mode requires Emacs 24.2 or greater

-See ada-mode.texi (or a compiled version) for help on using and customizing Ada mode, upgrading from previous versions, and notes for Ada mode developers.

-Ada mode is provided as a Gnu ELPA package; to install the package, add to ~./emacs:

-(package-initialize)

-then invoke M-x list-packages, install Ada mode.

-Note that you must have the Emacs lisp sources installed; that's a separate package in some distributions.

-To install Ada mode, gpr mode, and associated utilities from this distribution:

-Unzip to a convenient place (we will use ~/ada-mode in the following).

-In a shell:
-$ cd ~/ada-mode/build/wisi
-$ make byte-compile

-Edit your ~/.emacs, add:

-(add-to-list 'load-path (expand-file-name "~/ada-mode"))
+Ada mode provides auto-casing, fontification, navigation, and indentation for Ada source code files.

+Cross-reference information output by the compiler is used to provide powerful code navigation (jump to definition, find all uses, etc).
+By default, only the AdaCore GNAT compiler is supported; other compilers can be supported.
+Ada mode uses gpr_query to query compiler-generated cross reference information. gpr_query is provided as Ada source code that must be compiled and installed; see ada-mode.info section Installation for instructions.

 Ada mode will be automatically loaded when you open a file with a matching extension (default *.ads, *.adb).

-By default ada-mode uses gnat find for cross-reference functions.
-There is support for an alternative: gpr_query.
-See ada-mode.texi section Installation for more.

-(end of file)
+Ada mode uses project files to define large (multi-directory) projects, and to define casing exceptions.

+Ada mode uses a parser implemented in elisp, which can be slow on large files.
+In addition, the parser does not recover from syntax errors.
+There is support for running the AdaCore GPS indentation engine in a subprocess, either as a backup when the elisp parser fails, or as the primary indentation engine.
+The GPS indentation engine must be compiled; see ada-mode.info section ada-gps for instructions.

+See ada-mode.info for help on using and customizing Ada mode, and notes for Ada mode developers.